beautifuldjango/beautifuldjango.github.io/_posts/2016-09-11-welcome-to-jekyll.markdown

 Each Chapter could be based on a short code example, a module/library presentation, some community related-events or even personnal-achievments!
 If we can expect a handful of chapters presenting bits of clever and elegant code, I also expect to find inspirationnal chapters without much code.
 If I love django, it's mainly for its community.
 I have to admit the code is pretty excellent too but both aspects should find a place in this book.

+- Promote django as a whole: All royalties from this book will be donated to Django Software Foundation.
+This book should illustrate all great aspects of django, from its community to its deepest hidden pattern.
+A special attention will be drawn on diversity.

+*Bonus*:
 Tech books can be cumbersome sometimes, a nice illustration or a good design really makes the difference.
 [2 Scoops of Django](https://www.twoscoopspress.com/products/two-scoops-of-django-1-8) illustrates that perfectly, the attention to details and carefully chosen illustrations make the book even better.
 With the wide range of backgrounds in the django community, I hope we could find someone able to illustrate a chapter only via a cartoon story or something similar (who said emoji?).
 Our community is bright enough to write a chapter in a new funny way.
 It would make the whole book more attractive.

-- Promote django as a whole: All royalties from this book will be donated to Django Software Foundation.
-This book should illustrate all great aspects of django, from its community to its deepest hidden pattern.
-A special attention will be drawn on diversity.

 Diversity
 ---------